 The mooring field at Warderick Wells is about forty feet wide and six feet deep.
 These types of moorages tend to get significant swell which makes sleeping uncomfortable.
 Since the wind in the Caribbean often increases at night, sleeping can be an issue, however, Alex sleeps in the forward cabin which gets less hull slap and Kathryn, while in the aft cabin, sleeps like a rock.

 Our next stop was Staniel Cay which is a bustling little community of 80 inhabitants with bakeries, island groceries and a vibrant influx of visitors.
-We are holed up here waiting for yet another cold front and anchored in a small bay which is protected on all sides.
+We are holed up here waiting for yet another cold front to pass and anchored in a small bay which is protected on all sides.
 That being said it was the scariest approach of my life and the GPS packed it in as we were approaching the reef!
 You two were promptly sent on deck to help pick our way through sandbars, coral heads, and rocks.

 Staniel Cay is famous for wild pigs that swim out to greet visiting boaters for scraps of food.
 While they are not overtly aggressive, they can tear the side of a dingy with their feet so we were quite cautious.
 Pigs can’t fly but apparently, they do swim!